ubukawa/hase-nanban/README.md

 # hase-nanban
 A developer friendly UNVT Dockerfile based on Ubuntu/Intel.
-unvt/nanban was slightly modified so that it run hasekura
+unvt/nanban was slightly modified so that it runs hasekura

 # use
 ```zsh